 Armstrong counterclaimed against the Antoniaks and joined Heritage as an additional defendant.
 He alleged that the Antoniaks stole the $2.5 million coin collection, and that the auction house had been complicit in the theft.

 On May 24, 2019, Heritage moved for summary judgment against Armstrong, arguing that the doctrine of collateral estoppel barred each of his claims.
 Heritage learned that, nearly two decades prior, the ownership of the coin collection had been previously adjudicated in the Southern District of New York.
 In 1999, the SEC and the CFTC filed dual enforcement actions against Armstrong.
-As part of these enforcement actions, the District Court required Armstrong to turnover all assets to a temporary receiver representing investors who had been defrauded.
+As part of these enforcement actions, the District Court required Armstrong to turn over all assets to a temporary receiver representing investors who had been defrauded.

 This past summer, after a convoluted set of procedural circumstances, the ownership question came before Judge Castel of the Southern District of New York.
-The Court conducted hearings on the issue in June and July, offering all parties the opportunity to present their case.
+The Court conducted hearings on the issue in June and July, offering all parties the opportunity to present their cases.

 Heritage offered expert analysis by Sam Spiegel, which traced the purchase of the coins to funds connected to the fraud perpetrated against investors.
 On the other hand, Judge Castel found that Armstrong “failed to offer any credible documentation or explanation identifying a right to or interest in the fifty-eight coins held by Heritage.”
 Judge Castel, therefore, concluded that the prior orders of the SEC and CFTC enforcement actions encompassed the $2.5 million coin collection at issue in Pennsylvania.
 The coins “are and have been property of the receivership estate,” Judge Castel explained.
 Judge Castel further instructed Heritage to sell the coin collection on behalf of the receivership.